companieshouse/psc-discrepancies.api.ch.gov.uk/README.md

 * _PSC_DISCREPANCIES_API_APPLICATION_NAME_: Used in structured logging to display the application the log line belongs to
 * _PSC_DISCREPANCIES_MONGODB_URL_: Points at the MongoDB instance for that environment
 * _PSC_DISCREPANCIES_DATABASE_: Refers to the database that holds the collections for the application data
-* _PSC_DISCREPANCY_REPORT_SUBMISSION_URI_: The link to the CHIPS REST interfaces submission for a PSC Discrepancy for the corresponding CHIPS environment
+* _PSC_DISCREPANCY_REPORT_SUBMISSION_URI_: The link to the CHIPS REST interfaces submission for a PSC Discrepancy for the corresponding CHIPS environment.
+This must be changed for local environments to ensure the journey completes successfully.

 ##### chs-configs/(environment)/global_env: